CentaurusInfra/fornax-serverless/doc/developer_setup.md

-# Fornax Core and Nodeagent Setting Up Detail
+# Fornax Core and Nodeagent developer setup Detail

 ## Overview
 This doc is the detail steps which setting up, configuration and install component for Fornax Serverless Machine.